ditdotdev/dit/docs/src/index.rst

-Titan Documentation
+Datadatdat Documentation
 ===================

-This documentation provides detailed reference information on using Titan for managing data as code on your laptop.
-For a general introduction and overview of Titan, head over to `titan-data.io <https://titan-data.io>`_.
+This documentation provides detailed reference information on using Datadatdat for managing data as code on your laptop.
+For a general introduction and overview of Datadatdat, head over to `datadatdat.com <https://datadatdat.com>`_.

 .. attention::